OzzyGoylusun/SQL-Case-Study-Analysing-Unicorn-Companies/README.md

 ### Recommendations

-Based on the analysis, we recommend the following actions:
+Based on the analysis, I recommend the following actions:

 - Concentrate most efforts on these resulting industries for the purpose of discovering more potential unicorn companies ahead of other corporations.
 - Take into account that increasing number of unicorns seems to have a negative correlation with corresponding industries' average valuation in billions.